What we do / Community

 Climate and Disability Programme Associate

-Natalie Hyacinth is an academic and sound artist, creating and thinking about music at the intersections of technology, climate justice and Black life.
-Natalie’s research is intersectional and interdisciplinary, incorporating themes from Cultural Geography, Philosophy and Afrofuturism.
-Experimenting with sounds and sonic technologies as a form of defiance and resistance, Natalie seeks to create new sound worlds as part of her activism and creative practice.
+Natalie is an academic and sound artist, creating and thinking about music at the intersections of technology, climate justice and Black life.
+Natalie’s research incorporates themes from Cultural Geography, Philosophy and Afrofuturism.
+Experimenting with sounds and sonic technologies as a form of defiance and resistance, Natalie seeks to create new sound worlds.

 Natalie Hyacinth